fogus/spiel/pyramidenspiel/carbonite-dice/README.markdown

 1. Roll the IceDice dice
 2. Collect pyramids
-3. Continue until you're satisfied with the results
+3. Continue until you're satisfied with the results or bomb out

-### Freezing pyramids in the bank
+### Bombing out

 If you roll the same color as what you already have in the counter then you *must* remove the sized pyramids shown on the IceDice dice and place them in the "carbonite chamber."
 They cannot be accessed again for the remainder of the game.